ucfalmouth/fu-ui/about.md

 permalink: /about/
 ---

+Why are we doing it?
+Mailchimp's UX team explain [why they do it](https://ux.mailchimp.com/patterns).

 ## Built upon awesome microframeworks

 We're not building everything from scratch just pulling together the best of whats available...